boxed/mutmut/e2e_projects/config/README.md

-This project uses most/all of the mutmut configuration in pyproject.toml.
+This project uses most/all of the nootnoot configuration in pyproject.toml.